adrienZ/adrienzaganelli.com/content/blog/introducing-tech-gems-series.md

 ### Backend

-- <RichLink href="https://www.uber.com/en-FR/blog/how-uber-serves-over-40-million-reads-per-second-using-an-integrated-cache/" title="How Uber Serves Over 40 Million Reads Per Second from Online Storage Using an Integrated Cache
+- <RichLink href="https://www.uber.com/en-FR/blog/how-uber-serves-over-40-million-reads-per-second-using-an-integrated-cache/" title="How Uber Serves Over 40 Million Reads Per Second from Online Storage Using an Integrated Cache"></RichLink>
-"></RichLink>

 A long read where Uber explain how their "Docstore Architecture" allows them to perform numerous database reads thanks to caching.

 ---

-- <RichLink href="https://adonisjs.com/blog/future-plans-for-adonisjs-6" title="Future plans for AdonisJS v6
+- <RichLink href="https://adonisjs.com/blog/future-plans-for-adonisjs-6" title="Future plans for AdonisJS v6"></RichLink>
-"></RichLink>

 After [announcing their new major version](https://adonisjs.com/blog/adonisjs-v6-announcement) (V6), the AdonisJS team brings some details about the roadmap without promising any release dates or timelines.
 Overall, they aim to improve type safety and have realeased a few packages outside of the core: